 ❖ DON’T – Go into detail about how much you miss your camper, or discuss all the fun you are having while your camper is away.
 This information can work to heighten feelings of homesickness.
 You can read more about keeping in touch with your camper on our Camper Correspondence page.

 The Last Day of Camp

 Check-out or Pickup is from 9 am on the last Saturday of your session to 11:30 am.
 We hope that when you pick up your Child on the last day of his or her session, you can notice something special about them.
 Some parents note a smile, or just a little boost of confidence.
 On the last Saturday of your camper's session, they will be taking you on a tour of camp.
 Led exclusively by them!
 Please plan to come at 9 am and tour camp, meeting your camper's counselors and camp staff.
 We provide a lunch of the Check-Out/PickUp day at 11:30 am in our Dining Hall.

 When you've left camp it is our larger goal that camp has made a lasting positive impact on your child.
 Whether that is less time focused on electronics, a sparked passion, or more independence, we hope that your child's time at camp shows it's year long effects.
 And we would love to know what those things are!
 Please reach out to camp to keep us up to date with what your camper is up to and what changes you think you have seen.
 That kind of news means the world to us!

-For even more helpful information, visit our Parent Reminder Page.
-Here you will find information about everything relating to camp-prep!
-And it's all We have put all in one handy place.
+For even more helpful information, visit our Parent Reminders Page.
+Here you will find information on everything relating to camp prep!
+And it's all in one handy place.
 This is a place to find links to the Parent Handbook, Paperwork, The Camp Photo Gallery, and more!
-If you have any additional questions, make sure to check out our FAQ page.
-It's filled with questions we've gotten over the years from parents just like yourself - just click the botton below!
+Have an additional question?
+Make sure to check out our FAQ page.
+It's filled with questions we've gotten over the years from parents just like yourself - just click the button below!